m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

-Suppose that you are made to gamble and that the Google Sheet you just created is the only resource you have to help you with your bet.
+Suppose that you are made to gamble and that the Google Sheet you just created is the only resource you have to help decide on your bet.

 You are allowed to pick between three options.